 When to take the test?

-Once students determine their preferred test between ACT and SAT, they should plan for testing dates in the early fall and spring of their junior year.
-Most students take the ACT or SAT at least twice to achieve their best score, so this schedule allows students plenty of time to work on scores well before applications are also on their agenda.
+Once students determine their preferred test between ACT and SAT, they should plan for testing dates during their junior year.
+Preparation can begin the summer before junior year or fall of junior year.
+Most students take the SAT/ACT at least twice to achieve their best score, so this allows for their first SAT/ACT attempt to be in the fall, their second attempt in the winter or spring time, and, if needed, a final test in either the summer before or fall of their senior year.
 Testing in the early fall following a summer test preparation course is ideal, so students can do test prep course work without the added burden of school and homework.

 To maximize opportunities for getting a peak performance score, we recommend the following testing schedule: